guyavrah1986/linuxProgramming/README.md

 # miscellaneousTopics

-This folder contains sub folders each of which on a praticular utility/topic that is worth mention it own it own.
+This folder contains sub folders each of which on a particular utility/topic that is worth mention it own it own.

-- grep: Basic usage and common used options and variatoions.
+- grep: Basic usage and common used options and variations.

 - sed: Introduction and the most common "build-in" commands of it.

 - serviceInSystemd: A basic guide on how to add a simple service to `systemd`.

+- environemtVariables: A basic guide regarding what they are, and how to use (utilize) them.
 # snippets

 This folder contains all sort of utilities and "general purpose" script that might be handfull in many situations.

-- utilites.sh: File handling, error message displaying.
+- utilities.sh: File handling, error message displaying.